alexhkurz/coronavirus-in-R/lessons/lesson-03.md

     region2_deaths <- as.numeric(region2_deaths)
     lines(population_ratio_region1_region2*region2_deaths, col="red")

 Does it run?
-If not debug it.
+If not, debug it.

 By the way, it is now clearly starting to be annoying to write this lesson by jumping from text to the program and back.
 Do you as a reader feel the same?
-From now on I may write the lessons in `Rmd` only.
+From now on I write the lessons in `Rmd` only.

 So let us continue this in [lesson-03.Rmd](lesson-03.Rmd).

-Does it run now?
-What next?
-Can we improve this?